 CAC = Total Marketing + Sales Expenses / # of New Customers Acquired

 While using this formula, it is important to ensure that the values put down in the numerator and denominator must be of the same reporting period.
-If this basic principle is not followed, then the calculations are bound to go wrong, and the entire cost calculation will not be accurate.
+It is essential to follow this basic principle otherwise the calculations will go wrong, and the entire cost calculation will not be accurate.

 What is all-inclusive in Customer Acquisition Cost?

 As discussed earlier, the total marketing and sales are the premise of customer acquisition.
 This is inclusive of:

 - The salaries that have to be paid for the employees engaged in the marketing and sales wing.

 - The equipment and resources used by the marketing and sales employees in order to facilitate work.
 This equipment may include printers, fax machines, cellular devices, or landline sets.